 This grant scheme is to assist households in rural areas that are dependent on a private water supply (individual well) for their household use, by financially assisting them where they incur capital expenditure, to carry out improvements to the supply to ensure that the water supply is wholesome and clean, or that the quantity supplied is insufficient to meet the domestic needs of the household as defined in the Housing (Private Water Supply Financial Assistance) Regulations 2020 (S.I.
 No. 192 of 2020).

 B Grants for Water and Waste Water Group Schemes:

 Construction Grants for Group Water and Sewerage Schemes

 Grants for the Refurbishment of Group Schemes prior to Takeover by the Council

 Grants for Small Public Water and Sewerage Schemes

 This grant is made available to Trustees of Group Water Supply Schemes.
 It is a contribution towards the running costs incurred in supplying domestic consumers on private group water schemes that are served from either public or private sources of supply.
-In Kerry, this grant system applies to approximately 189 group schemes.

 E Grants payable under the Domestic Lead Remediation: (Financial Assistance) Regulations 2016 (S. I. No. 56 of 2016)

 This grant is to assist owners of premises connected to a domestic water supply with the cost of replacing lead piping or related fittings located within the internal distribution system of the premises, as defined in the Water Services Act 2007.
 The premises concerned must be occupied by the applicant as his or her principle private residence.
-To date, 324 group water schemes have been developed in Kerry.
-Of these, 234 have been taken over and are now maintained by Kerry County Council.